awsdocs/ec2-image-builder-user-guide/doc_source/how-image-builder-works.md

 ]
 ```

-For advanced troubleshooting, you can run predefined commands and scripts using [Amazon EC2 Systems Manager \(SSM\) Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.
+For advanced troubleshooting, you can run predefined commands and scripts using [AWS Systems Manager Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html)\.
 For more information, see [Troubleshoot EC2 Image Builder](image-builder-troubleshooting.md)\.

 ## Component manager<a name="image-builder-component-management"></a>

-EC2 Image Builder uses a component management application \(AWS TOE\) that helps you orchestrate complex workflows, modify system configurations, and test your systems without writing code\.
+EC2 Image Builder uses a component management application \(AWSTOE\) that helps you orchestrate complex workflows, modify system configurations, and test your systems without writing code\.
 This application uses a declarative document schema\.
 Because it is a standalone application, it does not require additional server setup\.
 It can run on any cloud infrastructure and on premises\.
-To download the component management application \(AWS TOE\) as a standalone application, see [Get started with the AWS TOE application ](image-builder-component-manager-local.md#image-builder-component-manager-commands)\.
+To download the component management application \(AWSTOE\) as a standalone application, see [Get started with AWSTOE](toe-get-started.md)\.

 Image Builder uses this application to perform all on\-instance activities, such as build, validation, and test\.
 You define a document that describes how to build, validate, and test your image\.
 Image Builder sends the component to your instance and the application interprets and applies it to your instance by executing the defined phases, steps, and actions\.
 When complete, the application sends a summary to Image Builder\.
 It also sends detailed execution outputs to Amazon S3 if you specified an S3 bucket in your pipeline configuration\.
 Image Builder then cleans up the application and removes it from the instance using [AWS best practices for hardening and cleaning the image](https://aws.amazon.com/articles/public-ami-publishing-hardening-and-clean-up-requirements)\.
 + **Build phase**\.
 The image is modified\.
 For example, you can configure your image to install an application or to modify the operating system firewall settings\.
 The validate phase is executed as part of the build phase, prior to the creation of the image\.